Your own SPARCStation 5 workstation, with QEmu and Solaris, PART 2 - Installing Solaris 2.6

 The installer now lets us configure extra languages.
 Choose any extra you like, but I didn't bother.
 The list doesn't contain any interesting language for me anyway.

 Next, the installer asks us what kind of distribution we want to install.
 I recommend to install 'Entire Distribution'.
 We have the disk space.
-But OEM support is a waste, I think.
+I think that OEM support is a waste.
+I don't really know what it means, but nobody is going to give us any support anyway. ;)

-Now the installer arrives at the crucial step.
+Now the installer arrives at a crucial step.
 This is where we are asked if we want to automatically layout the file system.
-Which we don't want.
+And we don't want that for even one second!

 So, we take care to select 'Manual Layout'.